الجمعة والسبت عطلة

 Year 3

-Human Capital and Organizational Behaviour
+Human Capital and Organisational Behaviour

 Operations and Logistics

-Service Design and Delivery / Creativity in Organisations
+Pathway Option – Service Design and Delivery / Creativity in Organisations

 Management Accounting